charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - Inferring a provenance model may improve our understanding of the bottlenecks in provenance collectors.

 A performance model should input features of a prospective workload and output the approximate overhead under different systems.
-A priori, provenance systems put a "tax" on certain syscalls (e.g., file I/O operations, process forks, process execs), because the system has to intercept and record these
+A priori, provenance collectors put a "tax" on certain syscalls (e.g., file I/O operations, process forks, process execs), because the system has to intercept and record these
 Therefore, we expect a low-dimensional linear model (perhaps number of I/O operations per second times a weight plus number of forks per second times another weight) would predict overhead optimally.
 To estimate this, we use the following models:

 - **Ordinary least-squares (OLS) linear regression**.
-  We estimate the runtime of each benchmark on each provenance system as a linear regression of the features of each benchmark, learning weights for each feature in each provenance system using ordinary least-squares.
+  We estimate the runtime of each benchmark on each provenance collector as a linear regression of the features of each benchmark, learning weights for each feature in each provenance collector using ordinary least-squares.
   This would create a model like $\mathrm{weight}_1 \cdot \mathrm{feature}_1 + \mathrm{weight}_2 \cdot \mathrm{feature}_2 + \cdots$
   However, we can reduced its number of parameters, and thereby increase its out-of-domain generalizability, by the next two methods.